2009 European Parliament election in Portugal

 An election of the delegation from Portugal to the European Parliament was held on 7 June 2009.

-The election was a huge setback for the Socialist Party (PS), which lost almost 18 percentage points.
-Basically all predictions that said that the PS would win comfortably the election, were wrong.
-As a result, the party also lost five of its twelve European Parliament members.
-The Social Democrats (PSD) were the big winners in these elections, surprising pundits and analysts who predicted a very complicated result for the PSD leader, Manuela Ferreira Leite.
+In a surprise upset, the Social Democrats (PSD) were the big winners of this election, debunking forecasts of a very complicated result for then PSD leader, Manuela Ferreira Leite, just a few months before the legislative election.
 The PSD won 31.7 percent of the vote and 8 seats.
-It was the first victory of the PSD, in European elections, since 1989.
+It was the first victory of the PSD, in a European election, since 1989.
+On the other hand, the election was a huge setback for the Socialist Party (PS), which lost almost 18 percentage points.
+Basically all predictions that pointed to a rather safe PS victory in the election were wrong.
+As a result, the party lost five of its twelve European Parliament members.
 The People's Party (CDS-PP) also had a surprising result, winning 8 percent of the vote and electing two European Parliament members.
-Both PSD and CDS-PP, who ran in a joint list in 2004, increased sharply their scores and together they won more than 40 percent of the vote and 10 European Parliament members.
+Both PSD and CDS-PP, which ran in a joint list in 2004, increased considerably their scores and together won more than 40 percent of the vote and 10 European Parliament members.

-On the left, both the Left Bloc (BE) and Democratic Unity Coalition (CDU) achieved very good results with the historic fact that BE surpassed CDU in term of votes and seats for the first time, although only just.
+On the left, both the Left Bloc (BE) and Democratic Unity Coalition (CDU) achieved very good results, with the historic fact of BE surpassing CDU in both votes and seats for the first time, although only just.
 Both parties increased their scores at the expense of the Socialist Party.
 The Left Bloc won 10.7 percent of the vote and three European Parliament members, their best score in EU elections to date, and CDU surpassed once again the 10 percent mark winning 10.6 percent of the vote, but maintaining the two European Parliament members they got in 2004.

 Turnout in the elections was quite low, as only 36.78 percent of the electorate cast a ballot, a slightly lower share than in the 2004 election.
-Although the number of ballots cast was higher than in 2004, the number of registered voters increased considerably in these elections, making the final turnout share lower than in 2004.
+However, the number of ballots cast was higher than in 2004, and the number of registered voters increased considerably in these elections, making the final turnout share lower than in 2004.

 Electoral system

 The voting method used, for the election of European members of parliament, is by proportional representation using the d'Hondt method, which is known to benefit leading parties.
 In the 2009 European Union elections, Portugal had 22 seats to be filled.
 Deputies are elected in a single constituency, corresponding to the entire national territory.
+Changes to the electoral registration system, approved in 2008, which made registration automatic based on each voter's Identity card, led to a significant increase in the number of registered voters, from 8,8 million in 2004 to 9,7 million in 2009.